The Summertime Blues?

 The design is very sturdy and the body includes and integral parallel arbor to be gripped with a collet in the miller or lathe.
 The kit arrives with all necessary materials together with a square 1/4" HSS toolbit.
 The arm, produced from 3/4" square bar, is a particularly interesting and satisfying component to make!

 Westbury's Compact Powered Hacksaw

 While the ordinary hacksaw is an indispensible hand tool for all metal workers, the manual labour involved in operating it is tedious when a great deal of cutting has to be done on large metal sections.

-This great machine will quietly slice steel of up to 2" deep whilst you get on with something more interesting.
-An adjustable weight and hydraulic damper regulate the cutting load and the machine knock's off once the job is done.
+This great machine will quietly slice 2" thick steel whilst you get on with something more interesting.
+An adjustable weight and hydraulic damper regulate the cutting load and the machine knocks off once the job is done.
 The vice jaws swivel for mitres or for gripping tapered stock and a length stop is provided for accurate repeat cuts.

 Apart from a plug, the kit contains ALL necessary material.
 In all, there are 21 cast components of aluminium, iron and gunmetal.
 Barstock, fasteners, electrical components, drawings and construction notes are there too, along with an Eclipse Plus 30 ALL HARD blade to kick you off.
 Incidentally, the base casting (15" x 7½") arrives pleasingly flat so, unless you feel compelled, it will not require flycutting.